AlgoMaster Logo

 We have a binary search tree and a target value (which can be a decimal), and we need to find which node value is closest to that target.
 If two node values are equally close, we return the smaller one.

-The BST property is the key here.
-In a BST, every node's left subtree contains only values smaller than the node, and every node's right subtree contains only values larger.
-This ordering means we don't need to check every single node.
-If the target is less than the current node, the answer can't be hiding in the right subtree (well, it could be the current node, but nothing further right will be closer).
-So we can prune our search, much like binary search on a sorted array.
+In a BST, every node's left subtree contains only smaller values and every right subtree only larger ones.
+This ordering means the search does not have to touch every node.
+If the target is less than the current node's value, no node in the right subtree can be closer than the current node itself, so that entire subtree can be skipped.
+The search can proceed like binary search on a sorted array.

 Key Constraints: